russmckendrick/records/content/albums/black-to-the-future-18665626/index.md

 ---
 title: "Sons Of Kemet - Black To The Future"
-album_artist: "Sons Of Kemet"
+artist: "Sons Of Kemet"
-album_title: "Black To The Future"
+album_name: "Black To The Future"
 date: 2021-12-15
 release_id: "18665626"
 slug: "black-to-the-future-18665626"
+hideSummary: true
 cover:
     image: "black-to-the-future-18665626.jpg"
+    alt: "Black To The Future by Sons Of Kemet"
+    caption: "Black To The Future by Sons Of Kemet"
-tags: ["Jazz"]
+genres: ["Jazz"]
-hideSummary: true
+styles: ["Afrobeat", "Fusion"]
 ---

 ## Tracklisting